-It’s possible to leave your retirement savings to someone in your will, although you should take time to research the options, as some are better than others and the rules are changing.
+It’s possible to leave your retirement savings to someone in your will, although you should take time to research the options, as some are better than others.

 Here we look at the issue of inheriting, starting with capital held in personal and workplace pensions.